ibexa/documentation-developer/docs/administration/configuration/repository_configuration.md

             user_group_content_type_identifier: [user_group]
 ```

-You can override these settings if you have other content types that should be treated as users/user groups in the Back Office.
+You can override these settings if you have other content types that should be treated as users/user groups in the back office.
-When viewing such Content in the Back Office you will be able to see e.g. the assigned Policies.
+When viewing such content in the back office you will be able to see e.g. the assigned policies.

 ## Top-level Locations

-You can change the default path for top-level Locations such as Content or Media in the Back Office, e.g.:
+You can change the default path for top-level Locations such as content or media in the back office, e.g.:

 ```yaml
 ibexa: